Cleveland-Cliffs Inc. [CLF] stock Initiated by JP Morgan analyst, price target now $18

-Cleveland-Cliffs Inc. [NYSE: CLF] traded at a high on 07/03/23, posting a 0.06 gain after which it closed the day’ session at $16.77.
+Cleveland-Cliffs Inc. [NYSE: CLF] gained 4.16% on the last trading session, reaching $16.29 price per share at the time.
 The company report on June 21, 2023 at 3:35 PM that Cleveland-Cliffs Applauds Preliminary Determination by the U.S. Department of Commerce in Tin Mill Products Trade Case.

 Cleveland-Cliffs Inc. (NYSE: CLF) today announced that it applauds the preliminary determination reached by the U. S. Department of Commerce that producers of Tin Mill Products from China benefit from significant countervailable government subsidies.
 The subsidy rate for Baoshan Iron and Steel is 542.55 percent and for Jingtang Iron and Steel is 89.02 percent.
 The rate of 89.02 percent applies to all other exporters.
 In addition, Commerce announced that it was initiating an investigation of additional subsidies alleged by Cleveland-Cliffs and the United Steelworks (USW) as petitioners.
 Importers of subject Tin Mill Products will be required to post cash deposits upon publication.